Abortion in Massachusetts: Protests

 Women from the state participated in marches supporting abortion rights as part of a #StoptheBans movement in May 2019.

+Following the overturn of Roe v.
+Wade on June 24, 2022, WBUR counted over 1,000 abortion rights protestors marching in Boston near the Boston Public Library.
+Over 100 abortion rights protesters gathered outside Worcester City Hall.
+On October 15, 2022 in Boston, an abortion rights "Clown March" protest was held to counterprotest an anti-abortion "Men's March".
+This protest was repeated the following year on November 4.
+On November 16, 2024, 9 people were arrested in Boston during the annual protest.

 Anti-abortion views and activities

 Activities

 During the early 20th century, Boston University and Harvard University led the early anti-abortion campaigns in their areas.
-Their efforts came out of another effort at the time to try to prevent women from enrolling in their medical schools.
 Harvard Medical School graduate Dr. Horatio Storer led anti-abortion efforts at the American Medical Association starting in the late 19th century until his death in 1922.

 Violence

-Between 1993 and 2015, 11 people were killed at American abortion clinics.
 On December 30, 1994, two receptionists, Shannon Lowney and Lee Ann Nichols, were killed in two clinic attacks in Brookline, Massachusetts.
 John Salvi was arrested for the murders, to which he then confessed.
 He also confessed to a non-lethal attack in Norfolk, Virginia, where he was arrested the day after the Brookline killings.
 Salvi later died in prison of suspected suicide in November 1996.
 Guards found his body under his bed with a plastic garbage bag tied around his head.